aglasspool/aglasspool.github.io/index.md

 Charles died three years after this census in 1854.

 The next census in 1861 shows Mary Ann Glasspool and the children now living at 42A Lower Kennington road.
 This census doesn't list number 41 so have they moved house or did the census just list what was 41 now as 42?
-This theory is backed up by the fact that previous censuses have shown three households living at number 41 and this census shows three households at number 42.
+This theory is backed up by the fact that previous censuses have shown three households living at number 41 and this census shows three households at number 42 (nos.
+42, 42A and 42B).

 ![SRYRG9_352_355-0444(4)](https://github.com/user-attachments/assets/4b23e074-1f68-4fac-819e-542320cbfd3d)
 *1861 Census Page 1*